mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

     end
     solve!(system, flow)
 end
+power!(system, flow)
 ```

-After obtaining the solution, we can calculate the active and reactive power outputs of the generators and utilize the bus voltage magnitudes and angles to set the starting values.
-In this case, the `generator` and `voltage` fields of the `ACOptimalPowerFlow` type can be employed to store the new starting values:
+After obtaining the solution, we can use the active and reactive power outputs of the generators, along with bus voltage magnitudes and angles, to set the initial values:
 ```@example ACOptimalPowerFlow
-for (key, idx) in system.generator.label
-    active, reactive = generatorPower(system, flow; label = key)
-    analysis.power.generator.active[idx] = active
-    analysis.power.generator.reactive[idx] = reactive
-end

-for i = 1:system.bus.number
-    analysis.voltage.magnitude[i] = flow.voltage.magnitude[i]
-    analysis.voltage.angle[i] = flow.voltage.angle[i]
-end
+setInitialPoint!(flow, analysis)
 ```

 ---

-##### Starting Dual Values
+##### Setup Initial Dual Values
 Dual variables, often referred to as Lagrange multipliers or Kuhn-Tucker multipliers, represent the shadow prices or marginal costs associated with constraints.
 The assignment of initial dual values occurs when the [`solve!`](@ref solve!(::PowerSystem, ::ACOptimalPowerFlow)) function is executed.
-Initially, the starting dual values are unknown, but users can access and manually set them.
+Initially, the initial dual values are unknown, but users can access and manually set them.
 For example:
 ```@example ACOptimalPowerFlow
 analysis.method.dual.balance.active[1] = 0.4
 nothing # hide